wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 performed through AXFR ({{RFC5936}}), although some resolvers may allow fetching this information via HTTP.
 In order for AXFR to work, the resolver must be able to use TCP (which is already required by {{RFC7766}}).

-Where possible, HTTP should be preferred as it will allow for compression, and the possibility of using low-cost, well-distributed CDNs to distribute the zone files.
+Where possible, HTTP should be preferred as it will allow for compression as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

 Resolver software MUST validate the contents of the zone before using it.
 This SHOULD be done using the mechanism in {{RFC8976}}, but MAY be done by simply validating every signed record in a zone with DNSSEC {{RFC9364}}.